raihanrms/TBot/README.md

 | /notf | Notifications |

 #### Addition function
-> Bot will ask to add two numbers \n If correct, it sends a good message and ask for feedback. \n if mistakes were made, it sends another calculation and sends you away.
+> Bot will ask to add two numbers.
+If correct, it sends a good message and ask for feedback.
+If mistakes were made, it sends another calculation and sends you away.
+(Dumb but it's just a test)

 **Working on:**
 > Adding functionality to inline keyboard buttons so the user can interact with the bot.